he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/championcause/Paladin.md

 ## Divine Smite<span class="item-type">Level 9</span>

 You surround evil targets in a punishing halo.
-If you hit with your Retributive Strike, the target takes [[Persistent Damage]] equal to your Charisma modifier.
+If you hit with your Retributive Strike, the target takes [[DATABASE/condition/Persistent Damage|persistent good damage]] equal to your Charisma modifier.

 ## Exalt<span class="item-type">Level 11</span>